Skip to main content

 About Sierra de Hornachuelos

-Sierra de Hornachuelos Natural Park protects 60,032 hectares of Sierra Morena landscape in western Cordoba province, Andalusia.
-Designated in 1989, the park encompasses an extensive area of dehesa woodland and Mediterranean scrubland along the left bank of the Guadalquivir, ranging from 150 to 725 meters elevation.
-It forms part of the largest Mediterranean forest wilderness remaining in the western Sierra Morena and is recognized within the Natura 2000 network.
-The park's low human population density and extensive land ownership patterns have preserved large tracts of undisturbed habitat, making it one of the most ecologically intact landscapes in southern Spain.
+Sierra de Hornachuelos Natural Park protects 60,032 hectares of Sierra Morena landscape in western Córdoba province, Andalusia.
+[1] Designated on 28 July 1989, the park encompasses an extensive area of dehesa woodland and Mediterranean scrubland along the left bank of the Guadalquivir, ranging from 150 to 725 meters elevation.
+[2] It forms part of the Dehesas de Sierra Morena UNESCO Biosphere Reserve (designated 2002) and is recognized within the Natura 2000 network.
+[3] The park's low human population density and extensive land ownership patterns have preserved large tracts of undisturbed habitat, making it one of the most ecologically intact landscapes in southern Spain.

 Wildlife Ecosystems

-The park supports one of Spain's most significant black vulture colonies and important griffon vulture populations.
-The raptor community also includes Spanish imperial eagle, golden eagle, Bonelli's eagle, and eagle owl.
-Iberian lynx presence has been confirmed, with the park within the species' potential recolonization area.
+The park supports one of Spain's most significant black vulture colonies, with approximately 50 breeding pairs, alongside important griffon vulture populations of around 100 pairs.
+[1] The raptor community also includes Spanish imperial eagle, golden eagle, Bonelli's eagle, and eagle owl.
+Iberian lynx has been recorded in the park, which lies within the species' potential recolonization corridor across the Sierra Morena.
 Red deer, wild boar, and fallow deer are abundant.
-Wolf sightings represent the southern fringe of Iberian populations.
 Black stork breeds in secluded river valleys.
-Otters inhabit the Bembezar and Retortillo rivers.
+Otters inhabit the Bembézar and Retortillo rivers.
 The large, undisturbed forest blocks provide habitat for species requiring extensive territories, including wildcat and genet.
-The Bembezar reservoir attracts wintering waterbirds.
+The Bembézar reservoir attracts wintering waterbirds.

 Flora Ecosystems